JaredAvila/freq_fooding/readme.md

 ## How to use:

-1.) in console run: npm install
+1.)
+Install dependencies: npm install

-2.) then:
+2.)
+Available Scripts:

     a) for live dev server w/ auto re-load: npm run start